Paul Ellering: Georgia Championship Wrestling (1982–1984)

 Georgia booker Ole Anderson recognized his speaking ability, however, and gave him a job as a manager.

 Ellering formed a stable named the Legion of Doom including such wrestlers as The Spoiler, Jake Roberts and the Road Warriors.
+This was later reduced down to just the Warriors who held the NWA National Tag Team Championship three times.

+American Wrestling Association (1984–1986)

-This was later reduced down to just the Warriors who held the NWA National Tag Team Championship three times before moving to the American Wrestling Association where they held the AWA World Tag Team Championship for a year, during which time the Warriors – and Ellering by association – turned fan favorite.
+The Road Warriors moved American Wrestling Association where they held the AWA World Tag Team Championship for a year, during which time the Warriors – and Ellering by association – turned fan favorite.

-Ellering is best known for managing the Warriors, from 1983 until 1992 during their stints in the AWA, various National Wrestling Alliance territories, New Japan Pro-Wrestling, All-Japan Pro Wrestling, and the World Wrestling Federation in 1992.
-Ellering was also the real-life manager for the team; he booked their matches, lined up their flights, set up hotel reservations, and kept track of their expenses.

-Jim Crockett Promotions/World Championship Wrestling (1986–1990)
+Jim Crockett Promotions / World Championship Wrestling (1986–1990)

 Following the loss of the AWA tag title, Ellering and the Warriors headed to Jim Crockett Promotions where their accomplishments included the Crockett Cup (1986) and the WCW World Tag Team Championship in 1988 (the team and manager briefly turning villains to achieve the latter.)
 Although primarily a manager, Ellering stepped between the ropes as a competitor, notably at the 1987 NWA Great American Bash in which he joined the Road Warriors, Nikita Koloff, and Dusty Rhodes to face The Four Horsemen and their manager J. J. Dillon in the first ever WarGames match.
 Ellering would also face Teddy Long in a 'Hair vs. Hair' match at the World Championship Wrestling Capital Combat event in 1990, coming away with a victory.

-World Wrestling Federation (1992–1999)
+World Wrestling Federation (1990–1999)

-Ellering returned as the manager of Hawk and Animal (by now using the Legion of Doom as their actual team name) at Wrestlemania VIII and stayed with them until they left the WWF after SummerSlam (1992).
+In 1990, Hawk, Animal and Ellering signed with the World Wrestling Federation, but despite that Ellering remained at the team's real-life manager behind the scenes, he wasn't assigned to be the team's on-screen manager.
+However after The Legion of Doom (which was the name Hawk and Animal were now using) lost the tag team titles to Money Inc., they were taken off television for a month and when they returned at WrestleMania VIII during an interview with Gene Okerlund, Ellering returned as their on-screen manager and stayed with them until they left the WWF after SummerSlam 1992.
 During a promotional angle where Hawk and Animal "rediscovered" their childhood toy "Rocko", a ventriloquist's dummy, Ellering was the puppeteer and voice of the dummy.

 Throughout 1998 he managed the Disciples of Apocalypse, who were then feuding with the Legion of Doom; according to Ellering and Animal on the Road Warriors DVD, Ellering had a hard time working with another team against Hawk and Animal, and had difficulty ripping on his former team on the microphone.
 By the end of his second WWF run, though, he was back to managing the LOD, most notably on Sunday Night Heat, during a tag-team battle royal for a shot at the tag titles later in the night at WrestleMania XV, though they were unsuccessful.